 Basis of Presentation: The accompanying unaudited consolidated financial statements include the accounts of Crown Crafts, Inc. and its subsidiaries (collectively, the "Company") and have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") applicable to interim financial information as promulgated by the Financial Accounting Standards Board ("FASB") and the rules and regulations of the Securities and Exchange Commission ("SEC").
 Accordingly, they do not include all of the information and disclosures required by GAAP for complete financial statements.
-In the opinion of management, such interim consolidated financial statements contain all adjustments necessary to present fairly the financial position of the Company as of June 28, 2009 and the results of its operations and cash flows for the period presented.
+In the opinion of management, these interim consolidated financial statements contain all adjustments necessary to present fairly the financial position of the Company as of September 27, 2009 and the results of its operations and cash flows for the periods presented.
 Such adjustments include normal, recurring accruals, as well as the elimination of all significant intercompany balances and transactions.
-Operating results for the three-month period ended June 28, 2009 are not necessarily indicative of the results that may be expected for the fiscal year ending March 28, 2010.
+Operating results for the three and six-month periods ended September 27, 2009 are not necessarily indicative of the results that may be expected for the fiscal year ending March 28, 2010.
+Effective for periods ending on or after September 15, 2009, references to GAAP issued by the FASB must be to the Topics contained within the FASB Accounting Standards Codification (the "FASB ASC").
 For further information, refer to the Company's consolidated financial statements and notes thereto included in the annual report on Form 10-K for the year ended March 29, 2009.